arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

 Here we go!
 If the first part (the lifted `cons`) fails, we just a lifted empty list.

 It perfectly type checks.
 This is promising!
-If it compiles it works, right!
+"If it compiles it works", they told you.
 Until it does not.
-Damn.
 Try yourself: if you run the test, it enters an infinite loop.
-It compiled only because `⊥`, or `bottom`, the ideal type representing never-returning functions, is a member of all the types.
+It compiled only because `⊥`, or [bottom][bottom], the ideal type representing never-returning functions, is a member of all the types.
 What a scam...

 In simpler words, the problem here is that function application is
 eager: F# evaluates all the arguments before passing them to a function.
 If we had a lazy language, like Haskell, this implementation could possibly work, but that's not the case with F#.

+## Many, For The Rest Of Us
 What about this implementation?

 ```fsharp